busesimsek/SQL-Exploratory-Data-Analysis-Project/README.md

 1. Clone the repository.
 2. Load the dataset into MySQL.
 3. Run the provided SQL queries to explore the dataset.

+---

+## Contact

+For questions or feedback, feel free to reach out to me on GitHub or via email.